Subleading corrections to the $S^3$ free energy of necklace quiver theories dual to massive IIA: Discussion

 Here we have taken Chern-Simons levels $k_a=n_ak$ and set $\hbar=2\pi k$.
 The final exponential term vanishes for ABJM-like quivers, but is otherwise non-vanishing for the GT model.
 The $i/\hbar$ term in the exponent is somewhat unpleasant to work with, but can be handled by a suitable analytic continuation.
 (See, \textit{e.g.}, \cite{Liu:2020bih} where this was done for ABJM-like necklace quivers.)
 In the two-node case, (\ref{eq:rhoWGT}) is obtained directly from (\ref{eq:Z2inter}), as in the ABJM case, without making use of the further manipulations that give rise to (\ref{fermi:gas:ptn:fct:explicit}) and (\ref{fermi:gas:ptn:fct}).
 Using this expression for the density matrix gives rise to a different quantum expansion of the number of states, (\ref{eq:n(E):largeE}) and a different organization of the expansion of the free energy, (\ref{eq:F:Fermi}).
 However, the full result should be identical.
 It would be worthwhile to see if the use of (\ref{eq:rhoWGT}) as the starting point for the Fermi-gas approach leads to a better controlled expansion for the case when the Chern-Simons levels $k_a$ are real and have the same sign.

 In the context of the AdS/CFT correspondence, the sub-leading corrections to the sphere free energy corresponds to higher derivative and quantum corrections to the holographic dual free energy of massive Type~\rom{2}A string theory with non-zero Romans mass \cite{Gaiotto:2009mv}.
-In light of recent developments hinting at universal features of free energies computed for higher-derivative supergravities in AdS$_4$ backgrounds \cite{Bobev:2020egg}, it would be interesting to match the field theory results for the GT theory to a corresponding gravitational calculation.
+In light of recent developments hinting at universal features of free energies computed for higher-derivative supergravities in AdS$_4$ backgrounds \cite{Bobev:2020egg}, it would be interesting to match the sub-leading correction of the planar free energy for the GT theory in the large 't~Hooft parameter limit, namely the second term in (\ref{eq:F:plannar:saddle}), to a corresponding gravitational calculation.

 One concrete place to focus on in precision holography is the study of $\log N$ corrections.
 Such corrections are often well controlled in the field theory and arise from one-loop determinants on the gravity side, thus providing a probe of quantum gravity effects.
 Using the Fermi-gas approach, we have demonstrated the presence of a universal $\fft16\log N$ term in the free energy, (\ref{eq:F:Fermi}), in the large-$N$ limit with fixed Chern-Simons levels $k_a$.
 A similar universal $\fft14\log N$ correction has been observed in the $S^3$ free energy of ABJM theory \cite{Fuji:2011km,Marino:2011eh} and was reproduced by a one-loop contribution to the free energy in the supergravity dual \cite{Bhattacharyya:2012ye} \footnote{Note that some references have $-\fft14\log N$ for the log term since they take $F^{\mathrm{There}}=\log Z$ while we are using $F=-\log Z$.}.
 In ABJM-like cases, the holographic dual is given by 11-dimensional supergravity on AdS$_4\times X_7$ with the tri-Sasakian manifold $X_7$ characterized by dual Chern-Simons levels $k_a$.
 Since the dual theory is odd-dimensional, non-zero modes do not contribute to the log term, while the zero modes yield precisely the universal $\fft14\log N$ correction.